spacejack/markread/readme.md

 	GLib.filename_to_uri("/opt/markread/public/index.html", null)

-Now you can double-click `.md` files and auto launch this reader!
+Now you can right-click an `.md` file and set its default application to `/opt/markread/markread`.
+Then double-clicking `.md` files will auto-launch this app.

 ## TODO: